How To Have A Stress-Free Moving Day With Pets

 Consult Your Veterinarian About Anxiety Relief

-For those with pets that tend to get anxious, it’s important to consult with your veterinarian well in advance of moving day.
+For pets that tend to get anxious, it’s important to consult with your veterinarian at least 1 month before moving day.
 They can recommend prescriptions or calming supplements tailored to your pet’s specific needs.
-Be sure to test any new supplement or medication before moving day to see how your pet reacts and follow your veterinarian’s advice regarding any changes to their routine.
+It’s always best to test any new supplement or medication before moving day to see how your pet reacts and follow your veterinarian’s advice regarding any changes to their routine.

 Maintain Routines